mikavehns/BookGPT/README.md

 - The program may take some time to run, depending on the specified parameters and the performance of the GPT-3 API.
 Please be patient while the book is being generated.
 - The program may not always generate the wished amount of words for each chapter.
 This can happen, if there is not enough data available for the specified topic.
 - Currently, it is only possible to generate Non-Fiction books.
+- Since this is a really early version (v0.5.2), there are many missing features, that will be added by time

 ## License